96boards/documentation/ConsumerEdition/Bubblegum-96/Downloads/Phoenix&Remix.md

 ### **Step2:** Prepare your hardware
-- Use the USB cable to connect your Bubblegum-96 board with the Windows computer but DO NOT POWER ON.
+- Use the USB cable to connect your Bubblegum-96 board with a Windows computer, DO NOT POWER ON.
-- Turn the board into ADFU mode.
+- Boot board into ADFU mode.
- - Connect the host PC (Windows) with Bubblegum-96 **USB3.0** port(blue one) via USB type A-A cable.
-In host PC side, that doesn’t matter if you connect USB2.0 or USB3.0.
+ - Connect host PC (Windows) to Bubblegum-96 via **USB3.0** port (blue one) via USB type A-A cable.
+Host PC CAN be USB2.0 or USB3.0.
  - Press ADFU key and then plug in power.
-Hold the ADFU key for 3-5sec until the program recognizes the board.
-When there’s a signal of new hardware on the screen.
-Now you are in ADFU mode
+Hold the ADFU key for 3-5 seconds, or until the program recognizes the board.
+There will be a signal for new hardware on the screen, you should now be in ADFU mode.

-### **Step3:** Burn the image into the Bubblegum-96 board
+### **Step3:** Burn the image onto the Bubblegum-96 board
 1. Open the Active Flash Tool you just download and installed.
 2. Select the image file from the location you saved.
 3. Click the ‘Download’ button.